Central Office for South Vietnam: Operations to destroy COSVN

-As the PRG and NLF headquarters prepared to follow the COSVN into Cambodia on March 30, they were surrounded in their bunkers by South Vietnamese forces flown in by helicopter.
+As the PRG and VC headquarters prepared to follow the COSVN into Cambodia on March 30, they were surrounded in their bunkers by South Vietnamese forces flown in by helicopter.
 Surrounded, they awaited till nightfall and then with security provided by the 7th they broke out of the encirclement and fled north to unite with the COSVN in the Cambodian Kratié province.
 Trương Như Tảng, then Minister of Justice in the PRG, recounts the march to the northern bases as day after day of forced marches in the rain.
 Just before the column crossed route 7 heading north, they received word that on April 3 the 9th Division had fought and won in a battle near the city of Krek, Cambodia against ARVN forces.
 Years later, Trương would recall that during the escape of the Provisional Revolutionary Government just how "close [South Vietnamese] were to annihilating or capturing the core of the Southern resistance - elite units of our frontline fighters along with the civilian and much of the military leadership.

-A month later, at the end of April, the US and Army of the Republic of Vietnam (ARVN) tried again.
+A month later, at the end of April, the US and ARVN tried again.
 The initial ARVN attack of the Cambodian Campaign was launched by ARVN and US ground forces, which attempted to "clean out the sanctuaries".
-PAVN/NLF forces, however, had already been evacuated on March 19.
+PAVN/VC forces, however, had already been evacuated on March 19.
 COSVN and its sub-divisions had already withdrawn to the Kratié area and successfully avoided destruction.
 A marked reduction in radio traffic and transmitter power also made them difficult to place accurately at their new location, despite close 24-hour monitoring.

 The military benefits and tragic repercussions of the bombing and invasion have been contentious subjects.
 Westmoreland thought that it was "unfortunate" that Nixon had announced the capture of COSVN as one of the primary objectives of the Cambodian operations.
 This left Nixon open to critics, who were already scornful of Nixon, to mock the notion of the president obsessing over COSVN as if it were a "holy grail".
 US Secretary of State Henry Kissinger was quoted as saying that the Cambodian invasion to destroy COSVN and other headquarters complexes bought the Americans and South Vietnamese a year.
 Members of the COSVN generally agree, but view the long-term political advantage gained as being worth the cost of the evacuation.

 "Bamboo Pentagon"

-The "Bamboo Pentagon" was a mythical military headquarters of the Viet Cong, believed by US President Richard Nixon and the Joint Chiefs of Staff to exist deep inside the jungles of Cambodia.
-A further belief that destroying it would bring about an end to the Vietnam War helped lead to the American Invasion of Cambodia on April 29, 1970.
+The "Bamboo Pentagon" was a mythical military headquarters of the VC, believed by US President Richard Nixon and the Joint Chiefs of Staff to exist deep inside the jungles of Cambodia.
+A further belief that destroying it would bring about an end to the Vietnam War helped lead to the American invasion of Cambodia on April 29, 1970.